 Most homebrewers have no such requirement -- it doesn't matter if the beer tastes exactly the same each time they make it.
 There are so many different types of beer to brew that many homebrewers never make the same type of beer twice anyway.

-At homebrewing stores (see the links on the next page) you can buy malt extract, which is the fermentable sugars extracted from the mash.
+At homebrewing stores (see the links below) you can buy malt extract, which is the fermentable sugars extracted from the mash.
 That eliminates one fairly complicated step (although it is entirely possible to do a mash in your home).
 A basic set of homebrewing equipment consists of:

 - Fermentation vessels (a bucket or glass water jug)